-How long does it take to start tracking your Facebook mobile app ads with AppsFlyer?
+How long does it take to start attributing your Meta ads mobile app ads with AppsFlyer?

-If you already have AppsFlyer's SDK integrated in your app, and already have defined your app on Facebook, the answer is less than a minute!
+If you already have the AppsFlyer SDK integrated into your app, and already have defined your app on Meta ads, the answer is less than a minute!

-You don't need to implement Facebook Login or integrate your app with Facebook's SDK for mobile tracking.
-Just follow the step-by-step setup instructions below.
+You don't need to implement Facebook Login or integrate your app with Facebook's SDK for mobile attribution.
+Just follow the basic step-by-step setup instructions below.
 Afterward, check out advanced setup options for Meta ads.

 Facebook App ID